but do get those first two Mercyful Fate albums without delay, they're the business

 Hey also check out the Mercyful Fate EP (included on "The Beginning") too cause that's got some classic jams.
 When I didn't really care for King's voice that was the record that kind of eased me into their style.

-― the box cutter killer from the calcutta gutter (GOTT PUNCH II HAWKWINDZ), Sunday, 12 February 2012 06:21 (five years ago) Permalink
+― the box cutter killer from the calcutta gutter (GOTT PUNCH II HAWKWINDZ), Sunday, 12 February 2012 06:21 (six years ago) Permalink

 Finally got to see Yob last night.
 Well worth the wait of years for Nate to book a date on a weekend within 200 miles of me.